-Whilst patch diffing the November 2019 patches, VS-Labs Research Team identified an information leak in the
+Whilst patch diffing the November 2019 patches, VerSprite’s Research practice, VS-Labs, identified an information leak in the NtGdiEnsureDpiDepDefaultGuiFontForPlateau function of

-This bug affects all systems running Windows 10, Windows Server 2016 or Windows Server 2019.
-In the following sections we will discuss how this bug was discovered, what its impact is, as well as how Microsoft attempted to patch the vulnerability.
+In the following sections we will discuss how this bug was discovered, what its impact is, as well as how Microsoft patched the vulnerability.

 The first step in performing analysis of any Windows N-Day vulnerability is to perform a patch analysis.
 Patch analysis can be performed using a variety of different techniques, however one of the most common and efficient methods is patch diffing.

 Patch diffing is performed by taking an older version of a file that does not contain the patch in question and then comparing it against a newer version of the file that has the patch applied.
 Doing this across two versions of the file that were released within a relatively short time frame of one another allows researchers to quickly and accurately identify what code was altered by a specific patch, dramatically speeding up the analysis process.

 A commonly used tool for patch diffing is Diaphora.
 Diaphora is a Python script that integrates with common disassemblers such as IDA Pro and uses a set of heuristics and algorithms to perform detailed analysis of the differences between two files, which can then be displayed in a variety of formats, including graphs.